-The Verification of the Origins of Rotation in Tornadoes EXperiment-Southeast (VORTEX-SE) is a research program to understand how environmental factors characteristic of the southeastern United States affect the formation, intensity, structure, and path of tornadoes in this region.
-VORTEX-SE will also determine the best methods for communicating forecast uncertainty related to these events to the public.
+The VORTEX-SE project began in 2015 as an effort to understand how environmental factors characteristic of the Southeast affect the formation, intensity, structure, and path of tornadoes in this region.
+The experiment will also determine the best methods for communicating the forecast uncertainty related to these events to the public.

 For a tornado event of a given magnitude, human casualties are higher in the Southeast than in any other region of the U.S. Researchers believe this is caused by a combination of physical and sociological factors.
 For example, tornadoes in the Southeast occur in a region often characterized by hills and trees which reduce visibility of the horizon.
 They are also more likely to occur at night, in fast-moving storms, and earlier in the year compared to other parts of the country.
 Furthermore, vulnerability is increased by unique socioeconomic factors, which VORTEX-Southeast research has shown include inadequate shelter, housing type, and larger population density relative to other tornado-prone areas in the U.S.

 Because of the rate at which technology and scientific knowledge evolve, VORTEX-SE aims to be flexible, quickly adapt to new ways of making observations, and to investigate new ideas in the atmospheric and social sciences.

 This is an opportunity to learn more about tornadoes—still poorly understood in any region—and learn how people become aware of their threat and respond in ways that can protect their lives and property.

 VORTEX-SE/VORTEX USA has conducted a series of field experiments in the Southeast aimed at developing the capability of making useful scientific observations in this difficult environment.
 This experience continues informing the plans for major field experiments, like those to be conducted in 2022-2023.